Mastering the Painting Process

 After June 30 – $450.00

-Pre-workshop Artist Reception and Show
+Pre-workshop Artist Reception and Show has been cancelled

 Be prepared for an intense learning experience.
 Mike teaches a process rather than a technique, and students consistently rave over their results.
 This workshop is beginner & intermediate friendly, but because of his unique and thorough presentation of classic painting principles, it will be challenging even for experienced painters.
 His process applies to all types of painting mediums.